One common issue to deal with is a broken garage door spring. But diagnosing the problem can be difficult if you’re not versed in garage door repair.

 Sometimes, with a broken garage door, you can still slide it open and closed with your hands.
 Turn off the automatic opener system first if you have one.
 Then, try and lift the door.

 If you can’t, then the springs are probably to blame.
-If you can open the door, but it won’t stay open, that’s another sign your springs have been compromised.
+If you can open the door, but it won’t stay open, that’s another sign your springs have been compromised and need garage door services.

 You Heard a Loud Bang